yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/txn_set.md

 ## Semantics

-Supports both Serializable and Snapshot Isolation using the PostgreSQL isolation level syntax of `SERIALIZABLE` and `REPEATABLE READ` respectively.
-Even `READ COMMITTED` and `READ UNCOMMITTED` isolation levels are mapped to Snapshot Isolation.
+Supports Serializable, Snapshot and Read Committed Isolation<sup>$</sup> using the PostgreSQL isolation level syntax of `SERIALIZABLE`, `REPEATABLE READ` and `READ COMMITTED` respectively.
+PostgreSQL's `READ UNCOMMITTED` also maps to Read Committed Isolation.

+<sup>$</sup> Read Committed Isolation is supported only if the gflag `yb_enable_read_committed_isolation` is set to `true`.
+By default this gflag is `false` and in this case the Read Committed isolation level of Yugabyte's transactional layer falls back to the stricter Snapshot Isolation (in which case `READ COMMITTED` and `READ UNCOMMITTED` of YSQL also in turn use Snapshot Isolation).

 ### *transaction_mode*